This post may contain affiliate links, which help keep this content free. (Full disclosure)

 This reader favorite recipe is included in The Wholesome Yum Easy Keto Cookbook!
 Order your copy to get 100 easy keto recipes in a beautiful print hardcover book, including 80 exclusive recipes not found anywhere else (not even this blog!), my complete fathead dough guide, the primer for starting keto, and much more.

-Paleo Low Carb Crackers Recipe with Almond Flour - 3 Ingredients
+Paleo Low Carb Keto Crackers Recipe (Almond Flour Crackers)

 RECIPE VIDEOClick or tap on the image below to play the video.
 It's the easiest way to learn how to make this recipe!